Path to the Playoffs: Huskies Rooting Guide

 Duluth Huskies News Release

-These five teams are all in the running for the second half crown, and all five teams need it in order to qualify for the postseason and take on La Crosse in the first round.
+Important things to note: the Huskies do hold the tiebreaker over the Express by virtue of their, 8-4, head-to-head record.
+As a result, the one game lead that the Express have over the Huskies should essentially be treated as a half-game lead since if the two teams finish with the same record, the Huskies would be the ones to go through.
+With Rochester, the two teams are currently even, 3-3, in the head-to-head but it doesn't matter because if Rochester were to catch the Huskies, Duluth wouldn't be going through anyways since that would mean they would have to lose all four games.

-So, who should Huskies fans be rooting for?
-Let's dive into it, in order of importance for the Huskies.
+Here are the things Huskies fans should be rooting for today, in order of importance:

-The first one is pretty simple.
-Monday at 6:35 pm CST, the Huskies take on the Rochester Honkers.
-Root for the Huskies to take down Rochester, of course, and push the Honkers to 3.5 games back, a near insurmountable deficit with just five games remaining.
-Currently, the Huskies do control their own destiny.
-Win out, and they're in.
+As always, your own team getting the job done remains the number one priority.
+The Huskies host the Waterloo Bucks both today and tomorrow, so root for the Huskies to beat the Bucks and keep on the heels of the Eau Claire Express.
+First pitch for today's contest is scheduled for 6:35 pm.

-Unfortunately, baseball is a funny game and that is likely not going to be the case.
-The next situation is super important, but pretty tricky.
-Eau Claire and Thunder Bay play each other yet again on Monday.
-They will do so three more times following the game tomorrow.
-This is a tough, pick your poison, kind of deal.
-In a vacuum, a split between the two teams benefits the Huskies the most.
-If that's your preference, root for the Border Cats to take one at home since the Express won both games at Carson Park.
-That scenario would give the Huskies the lead in the division, assuming they defeat the Honkers.
-However, there are two important things to keep in mind.
-First is that the Huskies hold the tiebreaker over the Express, meaning that if the two teams finish the season with the same record, the Huskies would be the ones to go through to the postseason by virtue of their 8-4 head-to-head record against Eau Claire.
-The other is that the Express finish the season on the road at the Madison Mallards, who have been one of the best teams in the league all summer.
-Thunder Bay finishes with an easier matchup, taking on the Bucks, who may or may not be out of the race by then.
-Furthermore, Duluth lost the season series against Thunder Bay, so they do not hold the tiebreaker there.
-If you trust the Mallards can beat the Express at the end of the year and are worried about the Border Cats tying Duluth at the end, root for the Express to win a third in a row.
+Thunder Bay and Eau Claire entered their six-game series in the same exact spot.
+Four games in, however, the Express have basically delivered the death blow to the Border Cats by continuing their hot streak and taking the first four games of the series.
+The Huskies have to finish at least one game better than the Express in the final four games, so root for the Border Cats to get up off the mat and take at least one, and ideally both, of the final two games.
+Today's game begins at 5:35 pm.
+Eau Claire finishes the season on the road at the Madison Mallards for the final two games.

 • Discuss this story on the Northwoods League message board...